Home Business Crocodile Meat, Business And Countries Where It Thrives

 Africa

 Kenya is known as a haven for Crocodiles, thus the people decided to make the best of it.
-Crocodile farms are a huge and lucrative business in the country, where the reptiles are raised for their hides and meat.
+Crocodile farm is a huge and lucrative business in the country, where the reptiles are raised for their hides and meat.
 While the hides of crocs are traditionally used by handbags and shoe industry, upmarket restaurants in the country prepare the meat as a delicacy for the locals who believe consuming the meat boosts male libido.
 Kenya grossly makes a whopping sum of $67 million from croc business.

 In some parts of Nigeria, there is a croc meat market where fishermen make a good deal of money selling the meat and hides.
 South Africa reportedly makes the highest profit of $79m in export, followed by Zambia $71m and Zimbabwe $36m.